Eyeglasses and Contact Lenses

 Bifocal prescriptions often have an additional measurement listed on the prescription

-as "add" to show the strength of the lens for near vision.
-Bifocals are used to correct
+as "add."
+This shows the strength of the lens for near vision.
+Bifocals are used to

 What are the different types of eyeglass lenses?

-The type of lenses used in eyeglasses depends on the type of vision problem and may
+The type of lenses used in eyeglasses depends on the type of vision problem.
+They

 Concave lenses.
 These are thinnest in the center.
 They are used to correct nearsightedness.
 The numerical